This request costs no $$. Help make sure that the information out there is accurate and that patients are receiving the most informed care possible.

 "Mammograms can help find ductal breast cancer (80% of breast cancers) in fatty breasts (10% - 20% of women) at an early stage.

-However, they are NOT effective for dense breasts (40% - 80% of women) nor for detecting lobular breast cancer (second most common breast cancer).
-Please contact your doctor for supplemental screening options that will be effective for BOTH dense breasts and lobular cancer.
+However, they routinely miss early ductal breast cancer in dense breasts (40% - 80% of women) and routinely miss early lobular breast cancer in all breasts (second most common breast cancer).
+Please contact your doctor for supplemental screening options that will routinely find early breast cancer for BOTH dense breasts and lobular cancer.
 Early stage is when treatment is the most successful."

 Please change your statement to inform women fully.